MicrosoftDocs/azure-devops-docs/docs/report/analytics/entity-reference-boards.md

 Use other entity types, such as `Area`, `Iteration`, `Project`, `Team`, or other entities to filter data or select properties to report on.
 For a summary of example reports, see [Sample reports and quick reference index](../extend-analytics/quick-ref.md).

 > [!NOTE]
 > To generate status and trend reports on test-specific work item types, query the `WorkItems` and `WorkItemSnapshot` entity types and filter based on the work item type.
 For information on test runs, test results, or other test data, query the `TestRuns`, `TestPoints`, `TestResultsDaily`, `TestSuite` or `TestPointHistorySnapshot` entity types.
-To learn more, see [Entities and properties reference for Azure Test Plans](../analytics/entity-reference-test-plans.md).
+To learn more, see [Test metadata reference for Azure DevOps](entity-reference-test-plans.md).

 |EntityType  | EntitySet  | Description |
 |------------|-------------|-------------|